-The perfect cool-weather crop for impatient young gardeners– radishes can be harvested and eaten in as little as three weeks!
+The perfect cool-weather crop for impatient young gardeners– radishes can be grown, harvested and eaten in as little as three weeks!
 These potent root vegetables are chock-full of vitamins C and B6, minerals and dietary fiber and are members of the Brassicaceae family, which makes them cousins to cabbage and broccoli.

 Planet Natural offers a wide selection of non-treated, non-GMO heirloom radish seeds for your vegetable gardening pleasure.
 Best of all, they’re shipped FREE!

 Radish grows best in the spring and autumn and will tolerate light winter frosts.
 It requires full to partial sun, ample water and rich, fast draining soil.
 Loosen soil to a depth of 8 inches and work in 10 pounds of organic compost per 100 square feet.

 Tip: Consider adding kelp meal to vegetable gardens.
 It’s chock-full of micro-nutrients and is especially good for supplying trace minerals to crops that will be consumed.

 Sow seeds in the garden, 1/2 inch deep, as soon as you can work the soil.
 Plant weekly to spread harvest throughout the planting season.
 Space rows 8-18 inches apart, planting eight to ten seeds per foot.
 Thin to one plant every 2 inches.

 Tip: Keep garden areas cool and well mulched with compost.
 High temperatures and drought make this vegetable tough, strong tasting and prone to insect problems.